 - 1. Create the button on Stream Deck

 - 2. Create the action

-- 3. Add a string mapping

-- 4. press learn on the string mapping and then press the button on Stream Deck
+- 3. Press 'Learn Mapping' on the action and then press the button on Stream Deck

 Automation Reader

 The Automation Reader is a general controller replacing individual protocol controllers

 The Automation Reader combines all automation sources into a single controller and adds advanced smoothing.